Woomera Prohibited Area access zones

 Under the management framework, Defence remains the primary user of the Woomera Prohibited Area (WPA).
 The WPA is divided into Green, Amber and Red access zones, each offering different levels of access or time-share to non-Defence users.

-A detailed map showing the WPA and access zone boundaries is available from the South Australian Resources Information Geoserver.
+A map of the WPA is also accessible through the South Australian Resources Information Geoserver.
 To display the WPA boundary and management zones, select Map Layers > Data > Land Access > Restricted Exploration or Production > Woomera Prohibited Area.

 Green – infrequent Defence use

 Non-Defence users may not need to be excluded during the course of the year, depending on the frequency and type of testing being conducted in the Green access zone.

 Non-Defence users in the Green Zone may be required to evacuate for up to 56 days per year.
 Non-Defence users who have a permanent presence in the WPA will be given six months notice of any exclusion periods.
 Non-Defence users who do not have a permanent presence will be given 14 days notice.